Dubai VARA License

 VARA is the key crypto regulation and license in Dubai.
-LegalBison explains the requirements of VARA rulebooks and their application to the Dubai VASPs, VA issuers, and related businesses.
+LegalBison helps VASP company set-up in Dubai by providing extensive service for crypto license that adheres to VARA rulebooks and their application to the Dubai VASPs, VA issuers, and related businesses.

 Background of the VARA Regulation